bl0nd/chive/README.md

 ```

 You can see that if we don't specify any targets, the `solarized` and `gruvbox`
-variants are created for all of our targets.
-If you only want to create
+variants are created for all targets.
+If you only want to create variants for a
-variants for a particular target, simply add the target's name to the list
+particular target, simply add the target's name to the list (note that order
-(note that order does not matter, just write them however they pop into your
+does not matter, just write them however they pop into your head):
-head!):

 ```console
 $ chive -v zenburn vim ayu